amortemousque/portfolio/posts/markdown/browser-download-page.md

 The browser then calls a **system call** (like `write()` or `send()`) to hand these bytes to the OS kernel.
 This is the boundary between user space (browser) and kernel space.

 If you're using HTTPS, the TLS layer encrypts these HTTP bytes before handing them to TCP.
-From TCP's perspective, it's just receiving encrypted bytes—it doesn't know or care that it's HTTP.
+From TCP's perspective, it's just receiving encrypted bytes it doesn't know or care that it's HTTP.

 In Node.js, you can see the layers clearly if you open a TCP connection yourself and write the HTTP request as plain text: